 According to the ROC Company Act, capital surplus can only be used to offset a deficit, and only the realized capital surplus can be used to increase the common stock or be distributed as cash dividends.
 The aforementioned realized capital surplus includes capital surplus resulting from premium on issuance of capital stock and earnings from donated assets received.
 According to the Regulations Governing the Offering and Issuance of Securities by Securities Issuers, capital increases by transferring paid-in capital in excess of par value should not exceed 10% of the total common stock outstanding.

-The Company distributed capital surplus allocated to common stock owners according to the distribution plan via the special resolution meeting of shareholders held on April 28, 2022.
+The Company distributed capital surplus allocated to common stock owners according to the distribution plan via the special resolution of the board of directors held on April 26, 2024.